TA/Faculty contract begins: August 19

 Ben Abernathy firstname.lastname@example.org Room 156 262-9698

-Ben and Patrick are charged with maintaining the various departmental servers, network connections, computing laboratories, printers, and other equipment in the department.
+Ben is charged with maintaining the various departmental servers, network connections, computing laboratories, printers, and other equipment in the department.

 Computer Self Help Site

-Please consult this site first for help with common computer related problems.
+Please consult this site first for help with common computer related problems before contacting us.

-There are several web sites maintained by the campus computing center (DolT) that you should also know about.
+There are several web sites maintained by the campus computing center (DoIT) that you should also know about.

 Free antivirus software: it.wisc.edu/services/software (Symantec Antivirus from Software Library)